Policies Unlawful Sexual Misconduct Policies and Procedures

 Emergency Removal (Interim Suspension)

-• An individualized safety and risk analysis to determine whether an immediate threat to the physical health or safety of a student or other individual arising from the allegations of sexual misconduct justifies removal,
+• An individualized safety and risk analysis to determine whether an immediate threat to the physical health or safety of a college community member or other individual arising from the allegations of sexual misconduct justifies removal,

 • The individual being removed shall receive written notice of the Emergency Removal, and